UAE: How dogs help young inmates cope with life at rehab centres

 Through these initiatives, which combine pet therapy with educational resources, the Correctional and Rehabilitation Centres aim to foster a supportive environment that nurtures emotional resilience and personal growth among juvenile inmates, aiding them in their rehabilitation journey.

-Visitors to the fair will see a variety of handicrafts made from recycled materials on display.
+Visitors of the fair will see a variety of handicrafts made from recycled materials on display.

 One standout work in the collection is a vibrant painting featuring two birds.
 This artwork captures attention due to its bright, lively colours.
 The painter infused the canvas with vivid hues that beautifully reflect ideas of peace, freedom, and the essence of life itself.
 The birds appear to embody a sense of joy and liberation that resonates with viewers.